-“expression of a servant he accepted”
+“Form of a servant he received”

 The same Greek word morphe is used here as is used with respect to Jesus’ now being in the morphe of God in verse 6.
-It is clear from the context of these contrasting morphes that morphe pertains to outward appearance, expression, role, or status as opposed to essential nature or ontology.
+It is clear from the context of these contrasting morphes that morphe pertains to outward appearance, expression, role, or status rather than essential nature or ontology.
 The implication is that being in the morphe of God is not being God in an ontological sense but possessing the expression or role of God (by virtue of the divine power and authority he has been given).

 Accepting the morphe of a servant does not mean he was God and became man.
-Rather that, as a man, he accepted his mission of being a servant and giving himself as an offering for all.
+Rather, as a man, he accepted his mission of being a servant and giving himself as an offering for all.
 There is no implication of preexistence in this passage, only that being brought into a state of conscious existence, he was a man who submitted himself to God’s will as a servant of God.
 The passage teaches us to have the same mind.

-“In likeness of man he was made”
+“In likeness of man he was caused-to-be”

 The Greek word εὑρεθεὶς (heuritheis) is in the passive voice meaning “to be found.”
 To “be recognized” conveys the meaning: to acknowledge or take notice of in some definite way (Merriam Webster).

-“authority above every authority”
+“Name above every name”

-The Greek word translated “authority” is ὄνομα (onoma) meaning name; title; reputation. in this context it refers to authority as Jesus is identified as Lord Messiah.
+The Greek word translated is ὄνομα (onoma) meaning name; title; reputation. in this context it refers to authority as Jesus is identified as Lord Messiah.

 The contrast with Adam